Background image

 OpenAPI validation

-⚠️ Fern claims CI/CD support for SDKs on their paid plan, but it is not in their documentation.
+⚠️ Fern claims CI/CD support for SDKs on its paid plan, but this feature is not mentioned in the documentation.

 Speakeasy sets up tracking on all customer repositories and will proactively triage any issues that arise.